justinHic/final-project-jhickey4-bleahey-awick2-jriccia2/README.md

 ## Getting Started

+### Prerequisites

+A Spotify Premium account is required to use CaDance's services, as Spotify's web player feature is limited to Premium users.

 ### Running the application -- users

 The application is [deployed on Vercel](https://cadance-deployment.vercel.app) and can be run on any device with a web browser.